BlueFeatherGroup/FileMaker-Web-Portal-Starter/README.md

 ### Set up your .env

 The .env file is the configuration for a particular deployment.
 Copy the `.env.example` file to `.env` and modify the values in there to suit your configuration.
-You'll need to enter information for your database, FileMaker connection, and Braintree account information.
+You'll need to enter information for your database, FileMaker connection, and Braintree/Stripe account information.

 You'll also need to generate a new app key, which is used for encryption.
 Run the following command to generate a new app key